São Miguel (Azores), Azores

 View of the north coast of São Miguel from the road that leads to Lagoa do Fogo.

-Along the way, herds of black and white cows succeed one another, lucky producers of the increasingly distinct pasture milk of the Azores.
+Along the way, herds of black and white cows succeed one another, lucky producers of the increasingly distinct pasture milk of the The Azores.

 A long avenue flanked by hydrangeas that the summer had turned to pink leads us to the natural terrace of Pico de Ferro.